SAP-docs/contribution-guidelines/docs/content-contribution/style-guidelines.md

 # Style Guidelines

-This document outlines mandatory and recommended style guidelines when contributing content in Markdown.
+This document outlines some style guidelines that we recommend when contributing content in Markdown.

-## Mandatory Style

 ## Recommended Style